Anne Suzuki

 Anne Suzuki (鈴木 杏, Suzuki An) is a Japanese actress.

 Career

 Suzuki co-starred in Shunji Iwai's Hana and Alice with Yū Aoi.
 She voiced the title character Ray Steam in Katsuhiro Otomo's animated film Steamboy.

 Suzuki played a supporting role in Andrew Lau and Alan Mak's Initial D, a film based on the Japanese comic series.
 She co-starred in Ryuichi Hiroki's yakuza film The Egoists with Kengo Kora.

 Suzuki has also appeared in films such as Takashi Yamazaki's Returner (2002), Takahisa Zeze's Moon Child (2003), and Yoshimitsu Morita's Tsubaki Sanjuro (2007).

+She previously mentioned that she expressed interest, for a collaboration with Emily Blunt and Felicity Jones.